chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 Installing deal.II manually (Step #1)
 --------------------------------------
 .. note::
-  If you have installed ``deal.II`` through candi, you can skip right away to :ref:`install-lethe`
+  If you have installed deal.II through candi, you can skip right away to :ref:`install-lethe`

-We first need to install the ``deal.II`` dependencies.
+We first need to install the deal.II dependencies.

 MPI
 ~~~~~

 MPI, for Message Passing Interface, is required for the installation of all components of Lethe.
 Therefore it should be the first thing you install.
-On Debian Linux based OS, ``mpi`` can be installed directly from your package manager.
+On Debian Linux-based OS, MPI can be installed directly from your package manager.

 As an example, in Ubuntu: